 God Uses Pain and Affliction to Build Strength and Character

 In May of 2004, I lost one of my sons to gun violence.
 In August of 2005, Hurricane Katrina inundated my home city of New Orleans.
-My wife and I spent five days on the roof of an elementary school.
-We lost everything to the storm so we relocated to Fort Worth, Texas, thete, we restarted our lives.
+My wife and I survived five days on the roof of an elementary school in Uptown, New Orleans.
+We lost all of our possessions to the storm, so we relocated to Fort Worth, Texas.

 One Sunday morning in 2007, I was awakened by a horrible pain in my chest.
 There are lots of tornadoes in Texas so my first thought was that a tornado touched down and the house had collapsed on me.
 Instinctively, I pushed up to free myself, but there was nothing there.
 When I opened my eyes I knew then that something was wrong.
 My wife called my son, who lived close by in Arlington, Texas.
 He rushed me to Arlington Memorial Hospital.
 I had experienced a massive heart attack.